crawsome/colinburke.github.io/contribute.md

 * Contributors have the option to **video chat with me**, and talk about a range of subjects.

 #### Topics I'm familiar with:
   * Working at Google
+  * Living in Silicon Valley
-  * Python Coding
+  * Python coding
-  * Going back to school in your late 20s
+  * Going back to school in your late 20s.
   * Job Interviewing / Resume Preparation
-  * Moving to, and living in Silicon Valley
-  * Working in state-level academia, ivy-league academia
+  * Working in IT state-level academia, ivy-league academia
   * Working for small / medium businesses / self-owned business
   * Opening your own business / consulting for a living
   * Life advice / Career advice for IT support